 Cleaning Polyurethane Floors

-Polyurethane floors are durable and long-lasting but require regular cleaning to maintain their shine and luster.
+Polyurethane floors are durable and long-lasting but require regular cleaning to maintain shine and luster.
 Here are some tips for cleaning polyurethane floors, along with the tools and products you’ll need:

 Tools: